How to Apply to

 How to Apply

-Step 1: The Application
+Step 1: Preparation

-For the phone interview, be prepared to discuss:
+During the call, be prepared to discuss:

 • Your background

-• Why you are interested in Code Fellows
+• Your interest in Code Fellows

-• Your long term goals
+• Your career goals

-Step 4: The Final Interview
+Step 5: Complete a Final Interview

 Please bring your laptop for this interview, and be prepared to explain your process in solving problems and make changes to your code based on your interviewer's suggestions.
 You may also be asked about your long-term goals, any other programming languages you have experience with, and your familiarity with computer science terms and concepts.
 If you aren’t local, your interview can be completed over Zoom.

-How to Reserve Your Spot
+Step 6: Reserve Your Spot

-Spots go fast, and your seat is saved as soon as you register.
+Spots go fast, and your seat is reserved as soon as you have been accepted to your course, signed your contract and paid your deposit.

-102, 201, 301 & 401: Your seat is saved in these courses when you’ve received your acceptance email, signed your contract, and paid your deposit.
-Insider tip: Apply at least two months in advance.
+Insider tip: Apply at least one month in advance.
 This not only gives you time to go through the complete application and interview process, but also allows time to plan finances, complete the prework, and arrange your work schedule before the start of class.

 Continuing On